-- Honor Before Reason: Why Worf continues to fight a losing battle, even after his opponent and another Klingon tell him to give up.
+- Honor Before Reason: Why Worf continues to fight a losing battle, even after Ikat'ika (his opponent) and Martok (another Klingon) tell him to give up.

 - Oh Crap!: The Bashir changeling has this look when his runabout gets tractor-beamed short of his target.

 - Plot Hole: There is no reason for the Runabout to be in orbit other than so the protagonists can make their escape.
 This was later cited in "Inquisition" as implausible and "proof" of Bashir being a Dominion spy.

 - Sadistic Choice: Dukat tells Sisko to either surrender the station or that he'll retake it.
 Sisko basically tells him to Bring It.